isomerpages/nlb-sure/index.md

           image: /images/rtbs-vol2-topic3-KV.PNG
           alt: 'alt text'
           button: 'Read it now!'
     - infopic:
-          title: 'Public Debate: Metaverse: A Welcome Possibility or Unrealistic Utopia?'
-          subtitle: 'For everyone'
-          description: Join our speakers as they deliberate and debate on the metaverse.
-Listen to the different perspectives and vote for the winning side!
-          url: /read-to-be-sure-volume-2/mainstage-debate/
-          image: /images/rtbs-vol2-mainstage-debate.PNG
-          alt: 'alt text'
-          button: 'Register now!'
-    - infopic:
           title: 'Read to be SURE, Special Issue - World Cup 2022'
           subtitle: 'For everyone'